Lorentzian polynomials, Segre classes, and adjoint polynomials of convex polyhedral cones: Introduction

 The second part of the paper deals with {\em Segre zeta functions\/} of closed subschemes of products of projective spaces.
 Segre classes are a key ingredient in Fulton-MacPherson intersection theory.
-In previous work (\cite{MR3709134}) we constructed a univariate rational function $\zeta_I(t)$ encoding the information of the Segre class defined by a set $I$ of homogeneous polynomials in projective spaces of arbitrarily large dimension.
+In previous work (\cite{MR3709134}) we constructed a univariate rational function~$\zeta_I(t)$ encoding the information of the Segre class of the subscheme defined in projective spaces of arbitrarily large dimension by a set $I$ of homogeneous polynomials.
 In this paper we extend the construction to subschemes of products of projective spaces; if $Z$ is a closed subscheme of $\Pbb^{n_1}\times \cdots \times \Pbb^{n_\ell}$ defined by a set $I$ of multihomogeneous polynomials, the corresponding `Segre zeta function' $\zeta_I(t_1,\dots, t_\ell)$ of $Z$ may be defined as a power series in $\ell$ variables.
-We point out (Theorem~\ref{thm:szf2}) that it is a rational function, with poles controlled by the multidegrees of elements of $I$.
-Thus, once a generating set is chosen, the interesting part of the information of a Segre zeta function is its numerator.
-Constraints on the numerators of Segre zeta functions yield nontrivial information on Segre classes, and this is our motivation in studying them.
+This power series only depends on the ideal generated by $I$, and on the subscheme defined by $I$ for $n_i\gg 0$, so we may refer to the corresponding series $\zeta_I$ as the Segre zeta function of an ideal or of a scheme; but it is useful to keep track of a specific finite generating set $I$.
+We point out (Theorem~\ref{thm:szf2}) that it $\zeta_I$ is a rational function, with poles controlled by the multidegrees of elements of $I$.
+Thus, once a generating set $I$ is chosen, the interesting part of the information of a Segre zeta function is its numerator; we will simply refer to this as the `numerator of $\zeta_I$'.
+Constraints on the possible numerators of Segre zeta functions yield nontrivial information on Segre classes, and this is our motivation in studying them.
+We note that the case of products of projective spaces is `universal' in certain contexts: for example, one can associate a Segre zeta function to {\em monomial\/} schemes in arbitrary varieties, but every such power series is the Segre zeta function of a monomial scheme in a product of projective spaces.
+(Indeed, the Segre zeta function only depends on the Newton region associated with the monomial subscheme, by~\cite[Theorem~1.1]{MR3576538}.)
+Thus, the situation considered in this paper is less restrictive than may appear.
 Our main result in this part is:

 \begin{thmrm} With notation as above, the homogenization of the numerator of $1-\zeta_I$ is a covolume polynomial.
 If the projective normal cone of $Z$ is irreducible, then the homogenization of the numerator of $\zeta_I$ is a covolume polynomial. \end{thmrm}